Current projects:

 By shifting in outcome across gradients, and by influencing expressed phenotypic variation on which selection can act, biotic interactions might drive phenotypic divergence across environments.
 My co-authors and I tested the role of species interactions in phenotypic divergence across climate in teosinte (Zea mays ssp. mexicana, a wild annual grass closely related to maize).
 Using populations of teosinte and associated rhizosphere biota (microorganisms living in, on, or near roots) sourced from along a climatic gradient, we found that biota alter expression of most measured teosinte traits (see O’Brien et al, 2019, featured in the Digests).
 We additionally discovered that a number of biota-altered traits of teosinte both underlie adaptive divergence across climate, and contain rhizosphere-dependent genetic variance and covariance: later flowering and larger roots may be selected at warmer, drier sites, and genetic covariance of these traits shifts across biota for some teosinte populations.
 Consequently, we expect some biota would facilitate, and others restrict, responses to present day selection pressures.

 Species interactions are often conditional, meaning fitness outcomes vary across circumstances.
 Despite decades of research commonly identifying that stressful (cold, infertile) conditions shift interaction outcomes more mutually positive, or at least less antagonistic, the evolutionary implications remain largely overlooked.
 My co-authors and I predicted the evolutionary consequences of interaction outcomes structured by abiotic gradients using theory and simulations (O’Brien et al, 2018).
 We posited that as interactions shift towards more positive fitness outcomes for both partners in stressful environments, selection will favor mutualistic adaptation and co-adaptation: genetic variants in a focal species that increase fitness of a partner will indirectly positively affect their own fitness, and thus increase in frequency.
 We then used teosinte and its associated rhizosphere biota as an experimental test: asking whether mutualistic local adaptation between teosinte and rhizosphere biota is stronger in stressful sites.
-We indeed found increased local adaptation between plants and biota from stressful sites, but biota from stressful sites were not broadly mutualistic (preprint here).
+We indeed found increased local adaptation between plants and biota from stressful sites, but biota from stressful sites were not broadly mutualistic (O’Brien et al, 2024).